melanieharo22/cse15l-lab-reports/labreport2.md

     assertArrayEquals(new int[] {5, 4, 3, 2, 1}, reversed);
     }
 ```
+This test shows that there is an error in the program since it failed the test, meaning that we the actual value was not the same as the expect.
 **Input that doesn’t induce a failure for the buggy program (also ReverseInPlace() method) proven by JUnit test**
 ```
 @Test